 - Encourage parents to keep ill children home until they are well enough to participate in all activities.

-- Teach children good personal hygiene, including handwashing, not sharing personal items, and coughing or sneezing into a tissue or their elbow.
+- Teach children good personal hygiene, including handwashing, not sharing personal items, cutlery or drink containers, and coughing or sneezing into a tissue or their elbow.

 - Properly clean and disinfect surfaces in your school.